 This article aims to guide counselors on what they would need to do when a student submits a UK application on Direct Apply.
-If you want more information on how the student flow is like, please refer to this help article.
+If you want more information on what the student flow is like, please refer to this help article.
 Do note that students will have access to Student Education Advisors (SEAs) who will help them, with you, in this process.

 Step #1: Viewing the student's UK application